istio/istio.io/content/en/docs/setup/additional-setup/dual-stack/index.md

 ---
 title: Install Istio on a Dual-Stack Kubernetes Cluster
-description: Install and use Istio in Dual-Stack mode running on a Dual-Stack Kubernetes cluster
+description: Install and use Istio in Dual-Stack mode running on a Dual-Stack Kubernetes cluster.
 weight: 70
 aliases:
     - /docs/setup/kubernetes/install/dual-stack